brief steps to complete service

 13. remove your AT dipstick from tube, set it aside

-3.1 quarts of new tranny fluid via a very thin funnel slooooowly, it'll gush out if job is rushed
+14. pour in 3.1 quarts of new tranny fluid via a very thin funnel slooooowly, it'll gush out if job is rushed

 15. replace dipstick, and roll car down from ramps without starting the engine, or simply lower it to ground level from jack stand, leveled ground is best for accurate reading.